-The term 'C Corporation' is included in the Accounting edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Choose your edition here...
+The term 'C Corporation' is included in the Accounting edition of the Herold Financial Dictionary.
+Get yourself a copy now on Amazon - available as Kindle or Paperback.

 C Corporations refers to the primary subchapter under which American businesses decide to incorporate themselves in order to restrict the total financial and legal liabilities of the owners.
 Such C Corporations prove to be the principle alternatives to S Corporations, whose profits are able to pass directly through to the owners and so only become taxable on the individual level.
 Limited liability companies are the other main choice to the C corporations.
 They deliver all of the legal safeties of corporations yet become tax treated as if they were sole proprietorships.

 Unfortunately for C Corporations, they do suffer the effects of double taxation.
 Yet they do also permit the businesses to reinvest their profits back into the firm with a lower corporate tax rate penalty.
 The majority of incorporated companies within the United States turn out to be C Corporations.

 Organizing a corporation starts with the new owners selecting the new entity’s name (and in many states registering or reserving it with the secretary of state) of the new business enterprise.
 The owners must draft up the articles of incorporation and file them with the appropriate state business department.
 The first shareholders will then be issued their stock certificates once the business is established.
 Every C Corporation has to first file the Form SS-4 in order to get their EIN employer identification number.
 Every jurisdiction has its own varying requirements for these obligations, yet the corporations generally must file income, state, payroll, disability, and unemployment taxes for their employees.